tkn-tub/ns3-gym/src/uan/doc/uan.rst

 Acoustic modem energy model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Basing on the Device Energy Model interface, has been implemented a generic energy model for acoustic modem.
 The model allows to trace four modem's power-states: Sleep, Idle, Receiving, Transmitting.
 The default parameters for the energy model are set to fit those of the WHOI μmodem.
-The class follows pretty closely the RadioEnergyModel class as the transducer behaviour is pretty close to that of a wifi radio.
+The class follows pretty closely the RadioEnergyModel class as the transducer behaviour is pretty close to that of a Wi-Fi radio.

 The default power consumption values implemented into the model are as follows [6]: